 Ruith Cnoc Wind Farm

-Low Carbon is proposing a new wind farm development, known as Ruith Cnoc Wind Farm, located at Loubcroy, in The Highland Council Local Authority area, approximately 15 km west of the settlement of Rosehall.
+Low Carbon is proposing a new wind farm development, Ruith Cnoc Wind Farm.

 The Proposed Development will have a maximum generating capacity of greater than 50 megawatts (MW).